 The university education of the IMIS is centred around our bachelor- and masterstudies Media Informatics with their focus on human-computer-interaction, based on computer science, psychology, design and media engineering.
 With a high proportion of internships and projects, we teach our students how to practically apply theoretical foundations.
 The theses from students (see bachelor theses and master theses) are integrated within research projects.
 Prof. Dr.-Ing.
-Nicole Jochems as head of the studies programme and her coordinating team are happy to answer questions surrounding the bachelor's and master's programme.
+Nicole Jochems as head of the studies program and her coordinating team are happy to answer questions surrounding the bachelor's and master's program.

-Interaction and media design offers system models, concepts and components for creating multimedia and interaktive systems.
+Interaction and media design offers system models, concepts and components for creating multimedia and interactive systems.
 We can use insights and methods from system theory, computer science, and design to design, develop, and test interfaces that are usable and innovative - always with the future users in mind.

 Programming and Software Engineering, Algorithms and Data Structures, Mathematical Foundations, Technical and Theoretical Computer Science, Databases and Operating Systems: Computer science is and will be the foundation for media informatics.
-Competencies and capabilities tought in our lectures are being applied and deepened within internships and projects from diverse contexts.
+Competencies and capabilities taught in our lectures are being applied and deepened within internships and projects from diverse contexts.

 Other courses from the IMIS

 In addition, the IMIS offers the advanced module Digital Health within the master's program Health and Healthcare Science and other courses within MINT study programs.

 The course Human-Computer-Interaction (CS3010) is obligatory for the study programs Computer Science and IT-Security und offered as optional for the study programs Entrepreneurship in digital technologies, Robotics and Autonomous Systems, Medical Informatics as well as Psychology.